 More Episodes >

-Nathan is Director of Community Life at Renovaré.
-He heads up Fellowship of the Burning Heart and hosts the Renovaré Podcast.
+Nathan Foster is an author and host of Life With God, a Renovaré Podcast.
 Formerly, he was an Associate Professor of social work and served as the Andrews Chair in Spiritual Formation at Spring Arbor University.
 He was also a licensed clinical social worker and certified addictions counselor.
 Nathan has published two books, including The Making of an Ordinary Saint: My Journey from Frustration to Joy with the Spiritual Disciplines.